mMONTAGEe/CRYPTO-Bot/README.md

 ## General info ✔
 The CRYPTO Bot.
 Made by mMONTAGEe and ROMVoid95.
 Operating in 4 servers.

-The Crypto Bot now officialy Became template for future your bots.
+The Crypto Bot now officialy Became template for Future bot developments.

 ## Technologies 💻
 Project is created with: Eclipse IDE